 Newark is a large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 282,011 people and 87 constituent neighborhoods, Newark is the largest community in New Jersey.

-Unlike some cities, Newark isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Newark are a mix of both white- and blue-collar jobs.
+Newark is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Newark is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Newark who work in office and administrative support (12.08%), sales jobs (8.83%), and maintenance occupations (7.01%).

 Newark is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.